RetroStack/2332_2364-ROM_Adapter/README.md

 ![PCB](/Latest/2332_2364_ROM_Adapter_Photo1.png)

-1. Get a straight male pin header with pitch (2.54mm; standard) and break it to a 9-pin length.
+1. Get a straight male pin header with pitch (2.54mm; standard) and break it to a 12-pin length.
 Do this twice.
 A machined header is recommended if the adapter will be inserted into a socket.
 Inserting a square pin in a socket might damage them.
-2. Solder the pins in place into the central lengthwise holes.
+2. Solder the pins in place into the smaller 12-pin lengthwise holes.
 To align them correctly, you can use another socket or a breadboard.
 Stick the longer parts into the socket/breadboard and put the PCB on top.
 Solder first both edges on each.
 Recheck if they are flush to the header.
 If not, reheat the corner that needs correction and press down on PCB until flush.
 Then, solder all other pins.
 3. Install the resistor network.
 One edge has a square around one pin.
 This should be where pin 1 will be inserted.
 Pin 1 is identified on the resistor network usually with a dot.
-4. Write/burn one of the binaries for character sets onto a ROM.
+4. Write/burn one of the binaries onto a ROM.
 5. (Optional) Solder a socket in place.
 Similarly to the headers mentioned above, only solder one pin on each side before soldering all to be able to make adjustments as needed.
-Adding a socket is not recommended for machines which do not have enough space for it (e.g., TRS-80 Model 1).
+Adding a socket is not recommended for machines which do not have enough clearance for it (e.g., TRS-80 Model 1).
 For these, you need to skip this step and solder the ROM directly to the board.
 6. Solder the ROM to the board or insert it into the socket.
+Since the pins are close, this might be tricky.

 ![Partly Assembled](/Latest/2332_2364_ROM_Adapter_Photo2.png)